 Description of the challenge:

-Data of environmental monitoring is collected in spreadsheets that provide very little help to understand the data, spot possible changes, easily detect violations of limit values or link it to other project-related or environmental information.
+The project Kirri – Tikkakoski features among other things 28 bridges.
+Of the water bodies linked to each bridge are taken samples: 3 – 10 / week / bridge.
+Currently the data of this environmental monitoring is collected in spreadsheets that provide very little help to understand the data, spot possible changes, easily detect violations of limit values or link it to other project related or environmental information

 How would a solution look like that would combine the abundant amount of environmental monitoring data with the BIM, GIS, and other content of the project to a clear, understandable, up-to-date, and user-friendly model, dashboard, or similar?

 Dataset: environmental monitoring data (spreadsheets), BIM data of the project (bridges, roads, other objects), soil survey data, GIS data, maps, timetables etc

 I am an environmental engineer with a specialization in sustainable infrastructure.
 I have some 20 years of experience in the development of environmental assessments and analysis, sustainable design solutions, environmental indicators, and assessment tools as well as climate change mitigation and adaptation.
 I have been involved in strategic and process development in the field of environment and climate aspects, as well as practical applications.
 Within sustainable infrastructure, I have been involved in the analysis and application of environmental data in particular in general planning and EIA phases.

 I will be able to help with questions concerning processes and needs for environmental impact assessments in infra projects, data analysis and application as well as the sustainable design process, construction, and related project management aspects.